Springfield colleges and universities handle masking protocols

 And after the announcement went out today, “no pushback from employees, universally received in a positive way,” Smart said.

-“I definitely would feel more comfortable if we were to go back to school at least for the first few weeks,” said Abigail Jensen, a student at Missouri State University.
+“I definitely would feel more comfortable if we were to go back to school at least for the first few weeks,” said Abigail Jensen.

 “It’s definitely a mild inconvenience.
-I would much rather have to wear two pieces of the fabric against my face than end up intubated,” said Lauren Jackson, another student at Missouri State University.
+I would much rather have to wear two pieces of the fabric against my face than end up intubated,” said Lauren Jackson, another student at MSU.

-Students KOLR10’s Frances Lin spoke with also said wearing a mask doesn’t impede their learning, “I believe if you’re truly attentive in a classroom, all your focus is not necessarily diverted to natural processes, such as breathing,” Jackson said, “in my opinion, if you’re truly connected to the course content and the professor and the things you’re learning, I could have a motorcycle helmet on my head and still be fine.”
+Students also said wearing a mask doesn’t impede their learning, “I believe if you’re truly attentive in a classroom, all your focus is not necessarily diverted to natural processes, such as breathing,” Jackson said, “in my opinion, if you’re truly connected to the course content and the professor and the things you’re learning, I could have a motorcycle helmet on my head and still be fine.”

 And it really isn’t anything new at this point.